m4ttsch/omscs-notes-notes/computer-networks/congestion-control-streaming.md

 ## Two Approaches to Adjusting Rate
 ### Window Based
 One approach is a **window-based** algorithm.
-In this approach, a sender can only have a certain number of packets outstanding, or “in flight”.
+In this approach, a sender can only have a certain number of packets outstanding, or "in flight".

 The sender uses acknowledgements from the receiver to clock the retransmission of new data.